3rd County of London Yeomanry (Sharpshooters): 4th County of London Yeomanry (Sharpshooters)

 The 4th CLY was formed on 27 September 1939 as a duplicate of – and from a nucleus of – the 3rd CLY.
 It shared its title with an earlier regiment, but was otherwise unconnected.

 On formation, it was assigned to the 22nd Armoured Brigade and its early actions mirrored that of the 3rd CLY, taking part in Operation Crusader, the Battle of Gazala, and the First Battle of El Alamein as part of the 1st and 7th Armoured Divisions.
 In September 1942, 3rd CLY and 2nd RGH left the brigade and were replaced by the 1st and 5th Royal Tank Regiments.
 4th CLY remained with 22nd Armoured Brigade and 7th Armoured Division until amalgamation.

 The regiment particularly distinguished themselves in the Second Battle of El Alamein (23 October–11 November 1942) and took part in the subsequent advance into Tunisia (17 November 1942 – 13 May 1943).
 It did not take part in the Sicilian campaign but landed in Italy in September 1943.
-It participated in the capture of Naples and the crossing of the Volturno.
+It participated in the Italian campaign in the capture of Naples and the crossing of the Volturno.
 In December 1943, the regiment left Italy for the United Kingdom where it prepared for the upcoming invasion of North West Europe.

-The regiment landed in Normandy on 7 June 1944, the day after D-Day.
+The regiment landed in Normandy on 7 June 1944.
 During the Battle of Normandy, 4th CLY served as part of the 7th Armoured Division.
 On 13 June, they led the advance of 22nd Armoured Brigade with A Company of 1st Battalion, Rifle Brigade (Prince Consort's Own) by road from Villers-Bocage and were ambushed by a detachment comprising five Tiger tanks.
 One of the Tigers, commanded by SS-Obersturmführer Michael Wittmann, cut in behind the lead squadron, cutting them off and destroying the soft-skinned vehicles of the Rifle Brigade before running into the Sharpshooters Headquarters Troop and accompanying artillery observation tanks.
 Wittmann is credited with up to ten of the kills before his tank was immobilised and he escaped on foot.
 The cut-off squadron was later forced to surrender after the arrival of a further ten Tiger tanks.
 These Tigers, with elements of Panzer-Lehr-Division and 2nd Panzer Division, then counter-attacked the British in the town, but lost up to eight Tigers and two Panzer IVs before the British withdrew.
 4th CLY lost its commander, Lieutenant Colonel The Viscount Cranley, and second-in-command; "A" Squadron was destroyed.
-4 CLY's losses for the day amounted to 20 Cromwells, four Fireflys, three Humber Scout Cars, three Stuarts and a half track.
+4 CLY's losses for the day amounted to 20 Cromwells, four 17-pounder Shermans, three Humber scout cars, three Stuart light tanks and a half-track.

 The lost squadron was reformed within a week and the Regiment fought through to the amalgamation, taking part in Operation Goodwood.